About Housing Disrepair Claims

 How long does a housing disrepair claim take?

 Starting the process takes less than 5 minutes.
 Once we have your details we can start your claim.
-The duration of claims depends on the complexity.
-The duration of claims typically takes around 9-12 months.
-More complicated cases take around 12-18 months.
+The duration of claims depends on the level of disrepair and the complexity.
+The duration of claims typically takes around 3-9 months.
+More complicated cases take over 12 months.

 How much will I be charged?